 “Petit Paris d’Athenes I”

 This massive piece, which scales the entirety of the side of a building, can be found in Kolonos, Athens.
-This incredibly detailed and almost photo-realistic mural was made by artist Simple G.
+This incredibly detailed and almost photo-realistic mural was created by artist Simple G.

 Although the whole piece is extremely impressive, the unique choice Simple G made to paint the shadows of the figures in the art make it seem all the more real.
 The hand holding a flower almost seems to be jumping off the side of the building in 3D!